-Use warning signs to draw the attention of your employees to possible dangers in certain areas.Most importantly the black lettering on a yellow background, which is internationally recodnised.
+Use hazard signs to draw the attention of your employees to possible dangers in certain areas.Most importantly the black lettering on a yellow background, which is internationally recodnised.
 This way you can optimally safeguard your business and prevent accidents at work.

-Warning signs: Recognising danger, acting safely
+Hazard signs: Recognising danger, acting safely

 Even the most experienced employees cannot know all the possible dangers on a company site.
 Even uninformed visitors should know what to expect on their way through the company.
 This information is provided on warning signs that clearly indicate a danger and encourage safe action.

-What are the regulations for Waring signs?
+What are the regulations for Hazard signs?

 Warning signs as a subcategory of safety signs have recently been revised and standardised.
 The general and internationally understandable symbolism and colouring in particular has been updated.
 According to DIN EN ISO 7010, hazard signs must be triangular and have black lettering on the background colour signal yellow (RAL 1003).